sim590/lain-wiki/Utilities.md

 awful.key({ modkey, "Shift" }, "d", function () lain.util.delete_tag() end),
 ```

-The argument in `lain.util.add_tag` represents the tag layout, and is optional: if not present, it will be defaulted to `awful.layout.layouts[0]`.
+The argument in `lain.util.add_tag` represents the tag layout, and is optional: if not present, it will be defaulted to `awful.layout.suit.tile`.

 Useless gaps resize
 ---------------------